appvia/tako/examples/wordpress-mysql/README.md

-## Wordpress with MySQL - using Kev
+## Wordpress with MySQL - using Tako

 This example defines one of the basic setups for Wordpress.

-It also contains all the _Kev_ artefacts required to migrate the app from a Docker Compose Workflow to Kubernetes.
+It also contains all the _Tako_ artefacts required to migrate the app from a Docker Compose Workflow to Kubernetes.

 Project structure:
 ```